hencq/pythia/README.md

-# query
+# Pythia

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A simple datalog query system.
+At the moment this is not much more than an experiment to build a simple datalog parser.

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or any later version.